obwan02/WorldRender/README.md

    Ideally, when this rule is followed, the number of code permutations that can occur should should be equal to the number of platforms/architectures supported

+6. Game / Game Engine should be a "service to the OS".
+This means there should be some platform layer glue that passes all the necessary information (such as foward-direction, memory, etc.).
+See Casey Muratori Handmade Hero stuff. *Still not entirely sure on this*

 # Some Guidelines